 The calls of birds and monkeys echoing through the forest.
 Vast labyrinths of rivers and streams.
 Green mountains disappearing into the fog.
 Hundreds of communities speaking distinct languages.
 Few places on Earth can match the biological, cultural, and geographic diversity of Borneo, the world’s third-largest island.

 Seacology invites you to a ten-day journey through Malaysian Borneo, our first public trip to the island in many years.

 As Borneo’s ancient rainforests face unprecedented threats from expanding oil palm plantations and logging, our visit is part of the solution.
 Borneo’s growing eco-tourism sector presents a path to sustainable economic development and long-term opportunity for its indigenous communities.
 Our expedition combines the comfort of some of the island’s best eco-lodges with the adventure of exploring Sabah state’s dense jungles and winding rivers.
-We will visit one of our partner communities to see up-close how Seacology is protecting irreplaceable forest habitat while providing reliable fresh water.
+We will visit one of our partner communities to see up-close how Seacology is protecting irreplaceable forest habitat while supporting sustainable livelihoods.
 And we will meet with local conservation experts to tour sanctuaries for some of Borneo’s iconic wildlife including orangutans and sun bears.

 The New York Times recently named this part of Borneo as one of its top places to see in 2020, and our travel package will be a unique and intimate way to experience this unforgettable destination.
 We hope you’ll join us.

 On the outskirts of Kota Kinabalu, Shangri-La’s Tanjung Aru Resort & Spa will host us for the first four nights of our expedition.
 Enjoy the resort’s six restaurants and bars while taking in stunning views of the South China Sea.